open-feature/js-sdk-contrib/libs/providers/flagd/README.md

 ```

 Offline mode uses `fs.watch` to watch for changes to the file, which has (a few caveat)[https://nodejs.org/docs/latest/api/fs.html#caveats] to be aware of.
-This mode is useful for local development, test cases and for offline application.
+This mode is useful for local development, test cases, and for offline applications.

 ### Supported Events